ktenzer/keithtenzer.com/_posts/2022-11-30-demystify_the_temporal_dataconverter_and_codec_server.md

 <pre>
 $ go run worker/main.go
 </pre>
-Note: your Temporal cloud namespace is [Namespace].[AccountId].
+Note: your Temporal Cloud namespace is [Namespace].[AccountId].
 It is visible in the UI when viewing namespaces.

 ### Start Workflow using Data Converter
 Set the following environment parameters.